rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 - Public HA queue
 - Asynchronus
-- **Standard garuntee atleast once deilvery - multi lane highway**
+- **Standard guarentee at least once deilvery - multi lane highway**
-- **FIFO - garuntee once delivery and order - one lane - nust have .fifo suffix**
+- **FIFO - guarentee once delivery and order - one lane - nust have .fifo suffix**
-- **Visibily timeout - amount of time a message is hidden when its received. if its not already deleted it reappears for reprocessing**
+- **Visibily timeout - amount of time a message is hidden once received, and if it's not already deleted it reappears for reprocessing**
 - Short polling - immediate
 - Long polling - longer polls
 - Encryption at rest and in transit